Mikanwolfe/mikanwolfe.github.io/_posts/2019-03-11-laplace-transforms.md

 ---
 layout: post
-title: Using Laplace in Control Systems Engineering
+title: Laplace, Transfer Functions, and a healthy dose of block diagrams.
-date: 2019-03-10
+date: 2019-03-11
-excerpt: "The theory behind Laplace and Inverse Laplace transforms and the application to control systems"
+excerpt: "Using Laplace to understand block diagrams and the theory behind basic control systems"
 tags: [maths, math, laplace, engineering]
 comments: true
 ---